davidmharrison/angular-cloud-kit/README.md

 You can also define your own error handlers, overwriting the default ones, which log to console.

-Inside your controller you use `$indexedDB` like this:
+Inside your controller you use `$cloudKit` like this:

 ```javascript
 angular.module('myModuleName')